-The Dean of Divinity is pastoral Chaplain to the College.
+The Dean of Divinity, the Rev'd Dr Andrew Bowyer, is Chaplain to the College.
 His responsibility for welfare and spiritual care extends to all members of the College, not just to those who attend Chapel.
 He may be called on in Cloisters IV.2 for assistance or conversation without appointment, or contacted on (2)76027 or andrew.bowyer@magd.ox.ac.uk.
 He and the Organist and Informator Choristarum use the Chapel and Choir Office in Cloisters II.
-The Chapel and Choir PA is Melanie Bennette.
+The Choir Administrator is Melanie Bennette.
+The post of Chapel Administrator is currently being filled.